-Where staff are concerned about the performance of a student and suspect that he or she might have a SEND which is hindering progress, they should pass their concern on to the Housemaster.
+Where staff are concerned about the performance of a student and suspect that he or she might have a SEND which is hindering progress, they should pass their concern on to the appropriate House Staff.
 There is guidance given at the end of this Appendix about the signs which might indicate a SEND.

-If a Housemaster/mistress receives a report from a subject teacher of a student in their group who they suspect might have a SEND which is hindering progress, they should circulate their concern to the student's other subject teachers to ascertain whether there is a common pattern.
-If there is no common pattern, they should encourage the subject teacher to seek subject specific advice from their Head of Department or the Head of Learning Support.
-If there is a common pattern the Housemaster/mistress should collect evidence of the pupil's difficulties in the form of homework, classwork, tests or exam scripts and attach them to a completed Learning Support Referral Form.
+If House Staff receive a report from a subject teacher of a student in their group who they suspect might have a SEND which is hindering progress, they should circulate their concern to the student's other subject teachers to ascertain whether there is a common pattern.
+If there is no common pattern, they should encourage the subject teacher to seek subject specific advice from their Head of Department, The Director of Learning Strategy, or the Head of Learning

+Support.
+If there is a common pattern the House Staff should collect evidence of the pupil's difficulties in the form of homework, classwork, tests or exam scripts and attach them to a completed Learning Support Referral Form.
 On receiving the completed form, the Head of Learning Support will co-ordinate appropriate action, which may be a course of support or in more serious cases, in consultation with parents, may authorise an assessment by an Educational Psychologist.
-The Head of Learning Support will keep the Housemaster/mistress informed.
+The Head of Learning Support will keep the House Staff informed.